Sajeesh007/video-chat/README.md

 Website Link: https://video-chat-mu.vercel.app/

-Note: Only work on desktop view
+Note: Only work on desktop

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).